 - Learn & apply the 7 principles of leave no trace

 - Learn how to identify poison oak, ivy & sumac.

-- Mosquitos an issue?
+- Mosquitoes an issue?
 Pick up some camping insect repellent before you head out into the wild.

 Bear spray canisters are powerful tools to use against the potentially fatal threat of bears.
 The sprays are humane, relatively inexpensive for the level of safety they provide and are incredibly effective in stopping a charging bear in his/her tracks.
 They’re also easy to use with a little practice and safe to store if you aren’t subjecting the cans to extreme temperatures.

 Next time you head out into bear country, be sure to bring a handy can of pepper power with you…your life might just depend on it.